astravant/digital-garden-jekyll/_notes/hello-world.md

 ### The Beginning

-The practice of sitting down to write is far from a new endavor for me, but I am excited to begin sharing my thoughts more openly.
-The following notes (always being edited and updated) are a culmination of years of journal entries, essays, and voice memos I have extrapolated into succint text to be placed in this digital garden.
+The practice of sitting down to write is far from a new endeavor for me, but I am excited to begin sharing my thoughts more openly.
+The following notes (always being edited and updated) are a culmination of years of journal entries, essays, and voice memos I have extrapolated into succinct text to be placed in this digital garden.

-This project began with the simple idea of condensing some of the greatest learnings and [[mental models]] from my life into a single document to reference in the coming years.
+The idea is to put into text all of the major lessons I have learned from my experiences, that others may find useful and insightful.
 Hopefully, over the years it will evolve into a personal 'wiki' of sorts.

+I have been doing some thinking about how long-form content should be written.
+There are many different schools of thought on the topic but ultimately I chose to focus on 'digital gardens.'
+[A garden is a collection of evolving ideas](https://maggieappleton.com/garden-history) that aren't strictly organised by their publication date.
+They're inherently exploratory – notes are linked through contextual associations.
+They aren't refined or complete - notes are published as half-finished thoughts that will grow and evolve over time.
+They're less rigid, less performative, and less perfect than the personal websites we're used to seeing.

+Everything is arranged and connected in ways that allow you to explore.

 > You can't use up creativity.
 The more you use the more you have.